xFufly/Switch2Brew/README.md

 Please follow repository coding styles and keep changes focused.

-## License

-This repository currently includes an `ISC` license entry in `package.json`.
-If you want a different license, please open an issue to discuss.

 ## Contact

 If you want to collaborate, open an issue or send a PR.
 For quick questions, reference the repository and a maintainer will follow up.